GitZH-Chen/GitZH-Chen.github.io/_pages/includes/others.md

 # 💬 Talks and Short Courses
 - *2024.03*, Naïve Riemannian Geometry: A One Hour Tour.
 Jiangnan University internal talk (online).
 - *2025.03*, Riemannian Deep Learning: Normalization and Classification.
-University of Alberta
+University of Alberta.

 # 📖 Courses
 To obtain basic foundations for my research, I have self-studied several math courses, most of which were done during my master studies: